shibjeedanuwar/SproutGigs-Telegram-Bot/README.md

 # SproutGigs Telegram Bot

 ## Project Overview
-This project is a SproutGigs Telegram bot built using Node.js and the `node-telegram-bot-api` library.
-The bot is designed to interact with users and handle various commands related to gigs and micro jobs.
+This project is a SproutGigs Telegram bot built using Node.js and the `node-telegram-bot-api` library. cl
 ## Key Components:

 1. **Main Entry Point**: